GoogleCloudPlatform/dataflux-pytorch/README.md

-# Dataflux Dataset for PyTorch with Google Cloud Storage
+# Accelerated Dataloader for PyTorch with Google Cloud Storage

-The Dataflux Dataset for PyTorch lets you connect directly to a GCS bucket as a PyTorch dataset, without pre-loading the data to local disk, and with optimizations to make training up to **3X faster** when the dataset consists of many small files (e.g., 100 - 500 KB).
+The Accelerated Dataloader for PyTorch with Google Cloud Storage lets you connect directly to a GCS bucket as a PyTorch dataset, without pre-loading the data to local disk, and with optimizations to make training up to **3X faster** when the dataset consists of many small files (e.g., 100 - 500 KB).

-The Dataflux Dataset for PyTorch implements PyTorch’s [dataset primitive](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) that can be used to efficiently load training data from GCS.
+The Accelerated Dataloader for PyTorch implements PyTorch’s [dataset primitive](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) that can be used to efficiently load training data from GCS.
 The library currently supports [map-style datasets](https://pytorch.org/docs/stable/data.html#map-style-datasets) for random data access patterns and [iterable-style datasets](https://pytorch.org/docs/stable/data.html#iterable-style-datasets) for streaming data access patterns.

-Furthermore, the Dataflux Dataset for PyTorch provides a checkpointing interface to conveniently save and load checkpoints directly to and from a Google Cloud Storage (GCS) bucket.
+Furthermore, the Accelerated Dataloader for PyTorch provides a checkpointing interface to conveniently save and load checkpoints directly to and from a Google Cloud Storage (GCS) bucket.

-Note that the Dataflux Dataset for PyTorch library is in an early preview stage and the team is consistently working on improvements and support for new features.

 ## Getting started